ethnyl/CS2-Price-API/README.md

 ## /api/case

-Returns data about a case.
+Returns data about a case or item.
+The item functionality is limited and not reccommended to use.

 ### Method